 skilful writers.
 We regularly write a 'Round Robin' story where each member of the group writes a chapter.
 These are available to read on the Round Robin Stories page.

 We encourage reading.
 This helps us to hear how our work sounds, which in turn is a great tool for editing.
 Generally speaking we limit each other to about 10 minutes reading time each so that we have time for constructive critiscm and feedback, and we all get a chance to read.

 Members pay £2.00 per meeting to cover hire costs, etc.

 We also enjoy social occasions such as a Christmas dinner, occasional outings, barbeques and other group events when possible.

-This week the topic is to write a story or poem for children.
-Alternatively, bring a piece of your own work that will take roughly 10 mins to read out, either a poem, a short story, or extract from a longer piece of work.
+This week is a free topic.
+Please bring a piece of your own work that will take roughly 10 mins to read out, either a poem, a short story, or extract from a longer piece of work.
 Or if you just want to sit in and listen, that's fine!
 Visitors welcome.

 Some of us are working on novels or long projects and so enjoy the distraction of writing to order for the night, and for those working on shorter writing projects, concentrating on a given title releases the creative imagination.
 We aim to mentor, motivate, encourage, have fun, and we look forward to seeing you.

 Meeting Report for February 2020

 Fourteen of us met in February.
 The main business of the evening was to read and listen to stories on the theme of “Sport”.